 The most radical part

 The most radical part of this definition is the requirement for the system to be 'self-improving.'
 This is where the game has changed.
-We aren't just building static tools anymore; we are orchestrating systems that update their own operating logic.
+We aren't just building static tools anymore; we are orchestrating AI agents that update their own operating logic.
 If your agent makes a mistake today, it must be architecturally capable of analyzing that error and rewriting its own prompt chains or logic to avoid it tomorrow.
 That is high-signal engineering.

 Then we have the ability to 'act.'
 Intelligence without agency is just a library.
 A true AGI must be able to use tools, call APIs, and manipulate the digital environment to achieve an outcome.
 It optimizes towards a goal - not just chatting, but driving a specific business KPI.